Infrequent notes on tomorrow #1:

-Everyday Futures #1: Data Discounts — Exploring the potential implications of receiving discounts in exchange for our personal data
+Data Discounts — Exploring the future implications of receiving discounts in exchange for our personal data

-‘Everyday Futures’ is an ongoing series by Daniel Goddemeyer /OFFC NYC which explores the potential cultural complexities that may occur when today’s emerging technologies become tomorrow’s everyday reality.
+‘Infrequent notes on tomorrow’ is an ongoing series by Daniel Goddemeyer that explores the human implications of today’s emerging technologies become tomorrow’s everyday reality.

 Throughout history, personal information has strengthened the relationships between businesses and their patrons.